-OpenStack Compute (also known as Nova) is the compute component of the open source Cloud operating system, OpenStack.
-It is the component that allows you to run multiple instances of virtual machines on any number of hosts running the OpenStack Compute service, hence allowing you to create a highly scalable and redundant Cloud environment.
-The open source project strives to be hardware and hypervisor agnostic.
+OpenStack Compute (also known as Nova) is the compute component of the open-source cloud operating system, OpenStack.
+It is the component that allows you to run multiple instances of virtual machines on any number of hosts running the OpenStack Compute service, hence allowing you to create a highly scalable and redundant cloud environment.
+The open-source project strives to be hardware and hypervisor agnostic.
 OpenStack Compute powers some of the biggest compute Clouds such as the Rackspace Open Cloud.

-This post helps you to speed up quickly by giving you the information you need to provide for a Cloud environment which is run entirely from your desktop machine.
+This post helps you to speed up quickly by giving you the information you need to provide for a Cloud environment that is run entirely from your desktop machine.
 At the end of this chapter, you will be able to create and access virtual machines using the OpenStack tools.
 Our environment will look like this at the end of this chapter: